h2503/Usin.Qu/README.md

 Need to initailize node_modules and install all packages.

-Need to provide MONGO_URI, GOOGLE_CLIENT_ID & GOOGLE_CLIENT_SECRET keys in Config.env
+Need to provide MONGO_URI, GOOGLE_CLIENT_ID & GOOGLE_CLIENT_SECRET keys in Config/Config.env file.

 if fullfilled, in terminal >>